 They can be collected from spring through to autumn by creating a pool of stagnant water in which the female will lay her egg raft.

-These rafts can be placed in with young fry to be eaten as they hatch, or grown through to just before turning into pupae.
+These rafts can be placed in with young fry to be eaten as they hatch, or the wrigglers grown through to just before turning into pupae.

 Go to the mosquito wrigglers page for more details.